KATBlackCoder/Translate-AI/@memory-bank/implementation_plan.md

 ## Phase 3: RPG Maker MV Project Translation (Batch) (Now effectively Phase 2 - Current Phase)

 **Goal:** Implement the workflow for selecting an RPG Maker MV project, extracting text, batch translating (using Ollama initially), and saving as a ZIP, with simple progress indication.
-**Definition of Done:** User can select an RPG Maker MV project, detection logic works, JSON files are parsed, strings are extracted and batch translated using Ollama. **Successful manual testing of this entire workflow (extraction and batch translation) confirms functionality and basic usability.** Translated files are correctly reconstructed and saved into a ZIP archive preserving the full relative path (e.g., `www/data/file.json`).
+**Definition of Done:** User can select an RPG Maker MV project, detection logic works, JSON files are parsed, strings are extracted and batch translated using Ollama. **Successful manual testing of this entire workflow (extraction, batch translation, reconstruction, ZIP creation, saving the ZIP, and opening its folder) confirms functionality and basic usability.** Translated files are correctly reconstructed and saved into a ZIP archive preserving the full relative path (e.g., `www/data/file.json`).
 A simple indeterminate progress indicator is shown during batch processing.
-Essential error handling for project detection, file parsing, and ZIP creation is implemented.
+Essential error handling for project detection, file parsing, ZIP creation, saving, and folder opening is implemented.
 Unit/integration tests for backend logic are written and passing.

 **Tasks:**